-- They can be taken as cash at closing as a lump sum.
+- They can be taken as cash at closing in a lump sum

-- They can be disbursed in equal monthly installments for the length of time that the homeowner lives in the home.
+- They can be disbursed into equal monthly installments for the length of time that the homeowner lives in the home

-- They can be disbursed in equal monthly installments for a fixed number of years
+- They can be disbursed into equal monthly installments for a fixed number of years

 How Does a Reverse Mortgage Get Paid Off?